omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 When deleting database: delete db and migrations.
 Run: makemigrations. migrate. createsuperuser. movements_list. mainsite_workouts.

 # Run update_instance_dates every day
-# Run update_edited_instance_texts once on work computer then delete this message

-## Edited files on 5/26/2019:
+## Edited files on 5/28/2019:

-(uploaded at home)
+(uploaded at work)
-- created update_edited_instance_texts.py in root directory
+- mainsite_workouts.py
-- models.py (doesn't require anything)
+- models.py
 - views.py
 - forms.py
-- urls.py
 - admin.py
-- workoutinstance_detail.html
-- user_page.html
-- created edit_instance.html
 - workout_list.html
-- created delete_instance.html
-- created edit_result.html
-- created delete_result.html

-## Functionality completed on 5/26/2019 & 5/27:
+## Functionality completed on 5/28/2019:
-- added edited_workout_text and scaling_text to instance model
+- renamed what_website_workout_came_from to where_workout_came_from
-- all views that create instances now run update_edited_workout_text etc. to set the edited_texts to default of the workout_text
-- all views that display instances now display their edited_workout_text etc. instead of their workout.workout_text
-- created edit instance view/url/form/template
-  - editing instance edits base if no one else has downloaded and user is creator, otherwise only edits your copy
-- created delete instance view/url/template
-  - deleting instance removes the instance from users page and updates base_workout duration and times completed
-- created edit result view/url/form/template
-  - editing result can edit text, duration, and date completed. did not add edit for reusltfiles yet.
-- now shows instance scheduled dates on admin page
-- created delete result view/url/template
+- have user created workouts populate the where workout came from field with user_created
+- create filter to show or not show user_created workouts
+- have default workout list not include user_created workouts
+- created form inputs for repeating a scheduled date.
+  - still need to do the view side work.
+- changed add_date_to_be_completed in instance to accept multiple dates (likely required for repeat scheduling)

+## currently working on:
+- getting proper view functions on schedule instance to allow for repeat scheduling.
+  - as is will raise typeError saying repeat_length is not valid argument for timezone.timedelta() (requires days/months/years etc)

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
   - all foreignkey fields automatically have this, can remove it by db_index=False to save speed